NamanVashishta/NamanVashishta/README.md

 Hi, I'm Naman Vashishta, a passionate computer science graduate student at NYU with a strong focus on Machine Learning, Computer Vision, and Deep Learning.
 I enjoy building impactful projects that integrate data-driven approaches and AI solutions to solve real-world challenges.

 📍 Based in New York, NY
-📧 Reach me at nv2375@nyu.edu

 ---